perturbo-code/perturbo-workshop-2025/Hands-on1/README.md

 2. Use preliminary *ab initio* calculations (DFT, DFPT, Wannier90, more on that [here](https://perturbo-code.github.io/mydoc_qe2pert.html) and run `qe2pert.x` to generate new `prefix_epr.h5` files.
 3. Run part of the calculations from step 1 again, and compare the outputs of `perturbo.x` produced with the new `prefix_epr.h5` files.

-The step 3 is necessary to test the `qe2pert.x` executable because one cannot compare the `prefix_epr.h5` files to the reference ones directly due to gauge freedom.
+Step 3 is necessary to test the `qe2pert.x` executable because one cannot compare the `prefix_epr.h5` files to the reference ones directly due to gauge freedom.
 Therefore, we need to use `perturbo.x`, whose correctness we confirmed in step 1, to use it to determine whether `qe2pert.x` worked correctly.
 Since there is no need to check all the `perturbo.x` tests to verify the work of `qe2pert.x`, at the third stage we run only three claculation modes of Perturbo for each `prefix_epr.h5` file: `phdisp`, `ephmat` and `bands`.
 If these three tests pass, it means that `qe2pert.x` works correctly.

-By default, the `qe2pert.x` testing is disabled as it is more time and memory consuming, because it's require to download supplementary materials from the cloud folder and run `qe2pert.x` calculations additionally.
+By default, the `qe2pert.x` testing is disabled as it is more time and memory consuming, because it requires to download supplementary materials from the cloud folder and run `qe2pert.x` calculations additionally.

-Similarly to `perturbo.x`-only tests, the user needs to make a new the *config_machine/config_machine.yml* file, but this time the file should include more information.
-As a reference, you can take file  *config_machine_qe2pert.yaml*
+Similarly to `perturbo.x`-only tests, the user needs to make a new *config_machine/config_machine.yml* file, but this time the file should include more information.
+As a reference, you can take file  *config_machine_qe2pert.yml*

 1. Make your copy of the template YAML file: